-- passw (string) password, which might be pin or pin+otp - user (User object) The user from the authentication request - options (dict) dictionary of additional request parameters communication with RADIUS server: no modification of options: The "radius_result" key is set to None
+- passw (string) password, which might be pin or pin+otp - user (User object) The user from the authentication request - options (dict) dictionary of additional request parameters is_challenge_response(passw, user=None, options=None)

 This method checks, if this is a request, that is the response to a previously sent challenge.
 But we do not query the RADIUS server.